TO BE PUBLISHED March 2022

 - lessons that can be learned from the COVID-19 vaccination programme to inform the development of future vaccines and treatments

-- the role, development, and use of booster and second generation COVID-19 vaccines as a fourth wave of COVID-19 spreads through Europe
+- the role, development, and use of booster and second generation COVID-19 vaccines as a fourth wave of COVID-19 spreads through Europe and the new Omicron variant is identified

 - harnessing innovation within vaccinology to boost research and improve outcomes - learning from: